idle-PB/Squint3/README.md

 Keys can either be numeric integers, binary, UTF-8 or UCS-2 Unicode strings, default is UCS-2 Unicode.

-String key functions supported: Set, Get, Enum, EnumNode, Walk, Delete and Prune with a flag in Delete.
+String key functions supported: Set, Get, Enum, EnumNode, Walk, WalkNode, Delete and Prune with a flag in Delete.

 Numeric or Binary keys: SetNumeric, GetNumeric, DeleteNumeric, WalkNumeric.